edinitu/InternshipExercise/README.md

 # InternshipExercise
 How to run:

-  - Open 2 terminal windows and go to the directory where you saved the java classes
+  - Open 2 terminal windows and go to the directory where you saved the java classes (src)
   - In one terminal compile the server then run it with "javac Server.java" and "java Server"
   - In the other terminal compile and run the Client with one argument "java Client `client name`"